 Baste your turkey with apple juice every 30 minutes for the next 2-3 hours.
 If you have a bone in turkey with no legs/thighs, place your insta-read thermometer in the breast.
 When it reads 165 degrees for 15 seconds, the turkey is done.

 If you have a bone in turkey with legs and thighs, the insta-read thermometer should be placed in the thigh, careful not to place the thermometer near the bone.
-My husband will tell you the temperature should read 180 degrees in the thigh.
+The reading should be the same, 165 degrees.

 During the last 30 minutes of cooking, brush your turkey with the BOURBON-HONEY GLAZE: